 At the most charming of bending your head.

 There is no snow or wind, no wizard or witch,

 All risk making damage to the snowdrop.

-I’m grateful for 2 links here which illustrate a problem for a non Welsh speaker in trying to research such issues… Verse 1 and the translation above for it which reads well in English is from a blog by Rhodri Brady.
+I’m grateful for two links which illustrate a problem for a non Welsh speaker in trying to research such issues.
+Verse 1 and the translation above, which reads well in English, is from a blog by Rhodri Brady.
 Click here for the link.

 I’d been hoping to find a You Tube of the poem being read in Welsh, to capture the rhyme and mood of all those unfamiliar consonant filled words, but could only find a rendition recorded in a moving car, filmed from the front seat, which I passed up.

 Surely there must be some recordings from the Urdd Eisteddfod?
-This is a huge budget annual Welsh language youth culture event for Wales held at a different venue in a different county each year in multiple marquees, when the performing arts including singing and poetry recital in Welsh are showcased in, I believe, a competitive format.
-(Click here for more – and it seems that some of the translation here into English has gone a bit awry ?)
+This is a huge budget, annual Welsh language youth culture event for Wales, held at a different venue, in a different county, each year in multiple marquees, when the performing arts including singing and poetry recital in Welsh are showcased in, I believe, a competitive format.
+(Click here for more).

-Do please follow this link (click here) for a real treat of auditory and emotional experience.
+Do please follow this link, click below, for a real treat of auditory and emotional experience.